notasausage/pi-hole-unbound-wireguard/README.md

 ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: xxxx
 ```

-### Allow Pi-Hole to Use Unbound DNS
+### Allow Pi-hole to Use Unbound DNS

-Now that your Unbound recursive DNS resolver is running locally, we'll force Pi-Hole to use it for DNS rather than an outside source like Google (8.8.8.8) or Cloudflare (1.1.1.1) and keep all of our network traffic contained.
-Any traffic on your network will be sent to Pi-Hole, which in turn will use Unbound for DNS resolution before blocking the appropriate domains and returning data.
+Now that your Unbound recursive DNS resolver is running locally, we'll force Pi-hole to use it for DNS rather than an outside source like Google (8.8.8.8) or Cloudflare (1.1.1.1) and keep all of our network traffic contained.
+Any traffic on your network will be sent to Pi-hole, which in turn will use Unbound for DNS resolution before blocking the appropriate domains and returning data.

-First, open the Pi-Hole Web Interface in a web browser on your local network: <http://pi.hole/admin>
+First, open the Pi-hole Web Interface in a web browser on your local network: <http://pi.hole/admin>

 Then go to **Settings > DNS** and uncheck any third party Upstream DNS Servers you had selected during setup.
 To the Custom 1 (IPv4) Upstream DNS Servers input, add: